OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/time-series-insights/time-series-insights-query-data-csharp.md

                 fromAvailabilityTimestamp,
                 toAvailabilityTimestamp);

             // 4.
-Get aggregates for hello environment:
+Get aggregates for the environment:
             //    group by Event Source Name and calculate number of events in each group.
             {
-                // Assume data for hello whole availablility range is requested.
+                // Assume data for the whole availablility range is requested.
                 DateTime from = fromAvailabilityTimestamp;
-                DateTime too= toAvailabilityTimestamp;
+                DateTime to = toAvailabilityTimestamp;

                 JObject inputPayload = new JObject(
-                    // Send HTTP headers as a part of hello message since .NET WebSocket does not support
+                    // Send HTTP headers as a part of the message since .NET WebSocket does not support
-                    // sending custom headers on HTTP GET upgrade request tooWebSocket protocol request. new JProperty("headers", new JObject(
+                    // sending custom headers on HTTP GET upgrade request to WebSocket protocol request. new JProperty("headers", new JObject(
                         new JProperty("x-ms-client-application-name", "TimeSeriesInsightsQuerySample"),
                         new JProperty("Authorization", "Bearer " + accessToken))),